unicef/publicgoods-toolkit/community.md

 need.
 Note: Victor
 [suggests](https://github.com/unicef/publicgoods-toolkit/pull/12#discussion_r651325121)
 including a mapping/analysis of some existing DPGs to the archetypes.
-We can add that analysis after doing some interviews.)
+We can add that analysis after doing some interviews.
+From Susy -- we're not getting good insights from the interviews.
+I suggest we look at categorize two different DPGs as examples but otherwise link to not-necessarily-DPGs for the archetypes, as done in the original paper)

 ## Community Diversity